xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

 ## Contacting a customer about a specific order
+To write a message to a customer regarding a specific order:
+   1. In the **Orders list** section (**Orders** -> **Orders list**), find the order you require and open its details for viewing/editing.

+   2. Switch to the Messages tab of the order details.

+   3. In the section that opens

 ## Finding orders with unread/any messages
 You can easily find orders with messages using the advanced search panel on the **Orders list** page (**Orders** -> **Orders list**).
 With the addon "Messages" installed and enabled, this panel includes the field **Messages** which you can use to specify the filtering option you require (_All orders_, _Orders with unread messages_, _Orders with any messages_).